sing-group/compi/docs/source/partial_execution.rst

 Run the pipeline until a specific task
 --------------------------------------

-It is possible to run a pipeline until a specific task, including all its dependencies.
+It is possible to run a pipeline until a specific task, including all its dependencies, with the ``--until/-ut`` parameter.

 Run the following command to execute the ``pipeline.xml`` file using the example parameters file (``params``) until task ``task-7``.
 This command will run ``task-1``, ``task-2``, ``task-3``, ``task-5``, ``task-6`` and ``task-7``.